nyx-fuzz/KVM-Nyx/README.md

 cd kvm-nyx
 ```

-Prepare a kernel config (e.g. by running `make oldconfig`) and add the following option to the config (".config") before compile the kernel and its modules:
+Prepare a kernel config (e.g. by running `make oldconfig`) and add the following option to the config (`.config`) before compile the kernel and its modules:

 ```
 CONFIG_KVM_NYX=y